thu-coai/lasa-multilingual-safety/README.md

 # lasa-multilingual-safety

-【ACL 2026】LASA: Language-Agnostic Semantic Alignment at the Semantic Bottleneck for LLM Safety
+Official codebase for `LASA: Language-Agnostic Semantic Alignment at the Semantic Bottleneck for LLM Safety`.
+Code coming soon.